itechKaitoQueiroz/gha-env-poc/README.md

 Make sure you have Node >=18 and PNPM installed globally on your system.
 Alternatively, if you prefer to use Docker, check the root Makefile for the available Docker commands.

+> **Note:** If using VS Code as your editor of choice, you might be prompted to install a few recommended extensions.
+If prompted, it is recommended that you install them in order to correctly enforce linting and code style rules.

 ## Installation

 Install the project with (preferred method):